gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.disableIfReferenceBranchMatches

-Can be used to disable this extension on certain _reference_ branches (e.g. `master|develop`).
+Can be used to disable this extension on certain _reference_ branches (e.g. `main|develop`).
 By default, GIB runs for all reference branches.

 See also: [gib.referenceBranch](#gibreferencebranch)